AbnerSquared/orikivo.py/README.md

 # Orikivo
-A Discord.py bot that will include many methods, such as mathematics, image editing, saving, and the functionalities of multiple API, including Steam and Overwatch at one point.
+A Discord.py systematic set that will include many methods, such as mathematics, image editing, saving, and the functionalities of multiple API, including Steam and Overwatch at one point.

 ## Commands:
 The command extension's default is : `~`